bihealth/NeatMS/docs/first-steps/basic-usage.md

 _________________________________________________________________
 ```

-For example, this summary tells us that the expected shape of the input layer is (2, 120, 1), which is the default shape used by NeatMS.
+For example, this summary tells us that the expected shape of the input layer is (None, 2, 120, 1), which is the default shape used by NeatMS.
 That means that we are good to proceed to the next step as we are using default values for all arguments and parameters.

 ## Perform the prediction